lhcb/starterkit-lessons/first-analysis-steps/loki-functors.md

 We can see that they do the same thing as `particle.isBasicParticle()` and `particle.proto().track()` in a more compact way.

 {% callout "Combining LoKi cuts" %}
-You might have noticed above we used the `&` operator ("bitwise AND") to combine the `ISBASIC` and `HASTRACK` cuts above.
+You might have noticed above we used the `&` operator (bitwise AND) to combine the `ISBASIC` and `HASTRACK` cuts above.
 This is because Python doesn't allow LoKi to override the behaviour of `and` and `or` ("logical AND/OR"), so if we use them the Python interpreter tries to combine the two cuts straight away, before we have even passed in our candidate: